vega/vegafusion/java/README.md

  - Custom SQL connections aren't supported yet (The default DataFusion connection is used)

 # Running tests
-In order to run tests, the `VEGAFUSION_JNI_LIBRARY` environment variable must be set to the compiled output of the `vegafusion-jni` crate.
-For example, on macOS:
+In order to run tests:

 ```
-cd vegafusion-jni
-cargo build
-cd ../java
-VEGAFUSION_JNI_LIBRARY=`pwd`/../target/debug/libvegafusion_jni.dylib gradle test
+pixi run test-java
 ```

-Note that `VEGAFUSION_JNI_LIBRARY` must be set to an absolute path.

 # Releasing
 See [RELEASE.md](../RELEASE.md) for instructions on publishing to Maven Central.